 In September 2021, BioCryst and NewBridge Pharmaceuticals entered into a distribution and supply agreement to commercialize ORLADEYO in the Gulf Cooperation Council (GCC) and Iraq.
 NewBridge is a regional specialty company with a comprehensive pharmaceutical platform of services and expertise established to bridge the access gap and partner with global pharma and biotech companies to in-license and commercialize FDA or EMA approved innovative therapeutics that address unmet medical needs into the Middle East and North Africa (MENA) regions.

-In November 2011, BioCryst and Mundipharma amended their 2006 licensing agreement to grant Mundipharma exclusive worldwide rights to develop and commercialize forodesine in the field of oncology.
+In November 2011, BioCryst and Mundipharma amended their 2006 licensing agreement to grant Mundipharma exclusive worldwide rights to develop and commercialize forodesine.

 The University of Alabama at Birmingham